SatyamSuri/SatyamSuri/README.md

 🎓 Pursuing M.S. in Computer Science at **IIT Tirupati**, I’m a curious mind with a code-first mindset, transitioning from a Mechanical Engineering background to explore the fascinating world of intelligent systems.

-💡 Cracking **GATE CS** was just the beginning—I'm driven by curiosity, logic, and a desire to create meaningful software powered by data and AI.
+💡 Cracking **GATE CS** was just the beginning.
+I'm driven by curiosity, logic, and a desire to create meaningful software powered by data and AI.

 ---